sharetribe/ftw-daily/docs/google-maps.md

 ## Setup the application to use the API key

 The application uses the `REACT_APP_GOOGLE_MAPS_API_KEY` environment variable for the key value.
-For local development, you can add the variable in the Gitignored `.env.development.local` file in the project root:
+For local development, you can add the variable in the Gitignored `.env` file in the project root:

 ```
 REACT_APP_GOOGLE_MAPS_API_KEY=my-key-here